Visiting Arches National Park in December

 Hiking is a popular activity at Arches.
 December is a terrific time of year to enjoy a full day in the park without sweating and worrying about heat exhaustion!
 Remember it’s still important to stay hydrated so carry refillable water bottles or a hydration pack!

-Arches National Park hiking trails in the winter are refreshing since most of the trails are fully exposed to the sun.
+Arches National Park winter hikes are refreshing since most of the trails are fully exposed to the sun.
 On the flip side, you may encounter ice, snow and mud in shady areas of the park that may require traction devices and trekking poles.

 It also gets darker earlier at Arches in December, which may limit the time you spend hiking and sightseeing.

 You can see current weather conditions at Arches on the NPS website and updated photographs of trail conditions at the Arches visitor center.